 A skilled South Brunswick workers’ compensation lawyer from our office is ready to assist you if you were hurt at work and need legal counsel.
 At Team Law, our skilled litigators have decades of experience successfully defending injured workers in South Brunswick.
 His successes and experience have earned him numerous accolades, such as the title of Certified Civil Trial Lawyer.
 His team is fully capable of obtaining the necessary medical care, financial benefits, and the permanent award to which you are entitled under New Jersey law.

 When it comes to workplace accidents, the tales of employers and workers’ compensation insurance companies trying to obstruct wounded employees are legendary.
 Do not let yourself be mistreated.
-To discuss your options, get in touch with our South Brunswick workers’ compensation attorneys.
+To discuss your options, get in touch with our South Brunswick workers’ compensation lawyers.

 You may be eligible to receive cash payments based on your average weekly earnings prior to your injury or illness if you miss time from work while recovering from a work injury or occupational illness, or if you become permanently disabled owing to an injury or medical condition caused by your employment.
 While permanent disability payments may be based on the kind and extent of your injury, wage replacement benefits are calculated as a percentage of your average weekly wages.